JulioPerez-ML/Udacity_first_project/README.md

 ```

 ## Results
 You can find thew results in this post.
-PONER POST
+[Here](https://julio-94.medium.com/is-there-really-a-gender-pay-gap-in-spain-e5e5ec7c9e8)
 ## Issues
 Nothing to comment here.